Golden Valley Railway

 The Golden Valley Railway was a railway company which constructed a branch line from Pontrilas in Herefordshire, England, to Hay on Wye.
 Pontrilas was on the Great Western Railway main line between Newport and Hereford.
-The Golden Valley company opened the first part of its line from Pontrilas to Dorstone in 1881.
+The Golden Valley Railway Company opened the first part of its line from Pontrilas to Dorstone in 1881.
 It was constantly beset with shortage of money, but opened an extension to Hay in 1889.
-Its directors had grand ideas of extending further to Monmouth and forming part of a long distance trunk route.
+Its directors had grand ideas of extending further to Monmouth and forming part of a long-distance trunk route.
 It issued misleading promotional material which secured significant investment from the public, but exposure of the falsehoods resulted in collapse.

 The line closed in 1898, and the company sold its undertaking to the Great Western Railway in 1899 for £11,000; the capital expended on the line had already amounted to £334,786.

-Passenger operation on the line ceased in 1941 and it closed completely in 1957.
+Passenger operation on the line ceased in 1941 and it closed permanently in 1957.

 First railways to Hay

 Hay, later renamed Hay on Wye, was connected to the canal network in 1816 when the Hay Railway opened.
 It was a 3 ft 6 in gauge plateway, reliant on horse traction.
 It ran to Watton, where there was a wharf on the Brecknock and Abergavenny Canal.
 Although this considerably improved communications to and from Hay, the advance of railway technology eventually left the Hay Railway behind, and in 1859 the Hereford, Hay and Brecon Railway (HH&BR) was authorised.
 It agreed a purchase of the Hay Railway in order to convert it to an edge railway with locomotive traction.
-The proposal was ratified by the Hay Railway Act of 6 August 1860.
+The proposal was ratified by the Hay Railway Act 1860 (23 & 24 Vict. c. clxxix) of 6 August 1860.
 The HH&BR opened its line to Hay in 1864.
 The HH&BR was later taken over by the Midland Railway.